Hritikraj8804/KodeKloud_Engineer/100 days of devops/Day 039: Create a Docker Image From Container.md

 a.
 Create an image `blog:devops` on `Application Server 2` from a container `ubuntu_latest` that is running on same server.

 # Solution
+ssh into the App Server 2: `ssh steve@172.16.238.11`

+Check the running containers on the server to ensure that the "ubuntu_latest" container is active: `docker ps`

+Create an image from the "ubuntu_latest" container: `docker commit ubuntu_latest blog:devops`

+Verify the image creation: `docker images`